 2. While reading a blog post, answering the phone or a text message, remembering to pay a bill (and proceeding to do so), half-listening to your spouse / partner in the background and checking your email at least three times.

 3. Starting a task, and not even half-way through, start two more.
 Juggle them.
 Go back and forth, try to keep all of them straight, spend time re-focusing as you transition between them.

 4 Talking on the phone to a friend or a colleague, whispering the reassuring words, while your mind wanders to all the drama of your own life.

 So what do you think?
 Do you fall victim to any of the examples in the second set?

 The Experiment: Is it worth your while to change?

-- Examples could be: Listening to a speech, having a long conversation with your partner or friend, solving a problem on your website, creating a better strategy for your financial freedom, helping someone else with a problem, planning a long vacation, taking a yoga or dance class, you name it!
+* Examples could be: Listening to a speech, having a long conversation with your partner or friend, solving a problem on your website, creating a better strategy for your financial freedom, helping someone else with a problem, planning a long vacation, taking a dance class, you name it!